AnyChart/docs.anychart.com/Basic_Charts_Types/JumpLine_Chart.md

 ## Overview

-When your data can be arraged in a table format on a worksheet, there are several chart types suit for demonstrating this data.
+When your data can be arranged in a table format on a worksheet, there are several chart types suit for demonstrating this data.
 JumpLine Chart is one of those.
 These Charts are quite alike Line Charts, or even more alike StepLine charts: JumpLine counts the data points as the center points of "jumps" - horizontal line segments of a category width.
 The difference between StepLine and JumpLine is in vertical line segments, connecting the "steps" of a StepLine: in JumpLine, nothing connects the points.

 JumpLine Charts are usually used for demonstrating rates.